Filter format

 Logical operator

-You can use or
+You can use or, nor and not.

-queries you can omit the logical operator level.
+For and queries you can omit the logical operator level.

 Field